 As of July 29, 2022, there have been 1,259,420 confirmed cases of COVID-19 with 16,226 deaths in Morocco that have been reported to the WHO.
 As of 18 July 2022, a total of 54,924,940 vaccine doses have been administered.
 In Western Sahara specifically, 766 infections and 2 deaths have been reported as of July 15, 2022, though exact case counts are more difficult to attain for this region.

 International & Regional Issues Resources

 Throughout history, different ethnic groups have inhabited Morocco.
-These include the indigenous Amazigh population (popularly referred to as Berbers), Arabs, Romans, Portuguese, Spaniards, Turks, Phoenicians, and the French.
-Nearly the entirely population (99%) is a mix of either Arab or Berber ethnic groups.
-Morocco’s estimated population is 33,322,699 as of 2015, and is growing at a rate of about 1.04% each year.
-The average life expectancy is 74 years for men and 80 for women.
-Arabic and Tamazight (a dialect of Berber) are the official languages of Morocco; French is often used in business, government, and diplomatic settings.
-English is also a popular language in schools and among young populations.
+These include the indigenous Amazigh population (popularly referred to as Berbers), Black Africans, Arabs, Romans, Portuguese, Spaniards, Turks, Phoenicians, Jews and the French.
+Nearly the entirety of the population (99%) is a mix of both Arab and indigenous ethnic groups.
+Morocco’s estimated population is 36,738,229 as of 2022 and is growing at a rate of about 1.2% as of 2021.
+Arabic and Tamazight (the Amazigh language) are the official languages of Morocco; French is often used in business, government, and diplomatic settings.
+English is also a popular language in schools and among the youth.

 Average Life Expectancy (Men)

 Average Life Expectancy (Women)